 Once again we find Martin Scorsese taking serious inspiration from his lifelong muse, New York.
 So much has happened in this Metropolis and continues to happen, and the material just never seems to run out.
 He returns to the underworld but not gangsters.
-This time he delves beneath the underworld; Wall Street.
-Mean Streets, Wall Street, what’s the difference?
+This time he delves beneath the underworld; Wall Street, Mean Streets, what’s the difference?
 Perhaps less violence on Wall Street or is it just another category of violence?
 I must admit when I saw the trailer for this film over the summer I was quite surprised to see that it was a Martin Scorsese picture.
 The film is large format all around.
 The running time is three hours and it’s laced with foul language, morbid use of drugs and alcohol, is degrading to women, and props money up on the highest pedestal at any cost to anyone.

 It’s Goodfellas meets Glengarry Glen Ross, meets Wall Street.
 Process that for a minute.

 I approached this film with mixed feelings, as it deals with financial crimes and unethical goings on by stockbrokers and so called investment managers.
 A lot of people lost their retirement believing the frauds over the last few years.
 So why make this film?
 Scorsese has said he made it out of “frustration and a kind of anger.”
 In a recent Los Angeles Times interview Scorsese states.

 When I was growing up, I don’t remember being told that America was created so that everyone could get rich.
 I remember being told it was about opportunity and the pursuit of happiness.
 Not happiness itself, but the pursuit.
 In the past 35 years the value has become rich at all costs.